 If you’ve had a chance to look over our website you’ll notice that we’re not exactly pro bono.
 Yes, we produce exercise and fitness products and provide reviews on related equipment from which we receive a small affiliation commission.

 However, the vast majority of our content is not for profit but for supporting people in their pursuit of improved health and fitness.

-I’m a practice-what-you-preach, principals-over-profits kind’a guy.
-Thus when I advocate a plant based diet, a cardiovascular-muscular endurance based exercise regime and absolutely no synthetic supplements, pills, potions or lotions that’s how I live and I wouldn’t sell out for a quick quid.
+I’m a practice-what-you-preach, principals-over-profits kinda guy.
+Thus when I advocate a plant-based diet, a cardiovascular-muscular endurance-based exercise regime and absolutely no synthetic supplements, pills, potions or lotions that’s how I live and I wouldn’t sell out for a quick quid.

-I’ve seen all too many ‘health’ and ‘fitness’ websites make claims that they’re in it for the greater good, to disseminate the principals of well-being, yet their content is a hive of contradiction.
+I’ve seen all too many ‘health’ and ‘fitness’ websites make claims that they’re in it for the greater good, to disseminate the principles of well-being, yet their content is a hive of contradiction.
 Each turn of the page they’re peddling protein, pills and advising meat consumption as part of a healthy diet.
 This just contradicts contemporary research science.
 Do they neither read nor research?
 Or are they portraying themselves as something they’re not?

 How am I any different?
-Well, for starters, I have a zero tolerance policy on making claims or statements in the absence of supporting evidence and all evidence must be clearly referenced.
+Well, for starters, I have a zero-tolerance policy on making claims or statements in the absence of supporting evidence and all evidence must be clearly referenced.
 So if, for example, I wrote an article on the detriments of meat consumption (see To Meat or Not To Meat; that is the question), I would be sure to substantiate contention on credible citations and ensure to list all sources.

 How the hell are you financed then?
 We make money from product reviews (affiliations) and our growing range of fitness products.
 That’s it.